grantwinney/blog/content/posts/using-primary-constructors-with-classes-and-structs-in-csharp/index.md

 One of the features we got as part of C# 12 is called primary constructors, which gives us a different way to define classes and structs.
 Let's take a closer look at what we can do with them and how they differ from traditional constructors.

+> The code in this post is available on [GitHub](https://github.com/grantwinney/CSharpDotNetFeatures/tree/master/C%23%2012/PrimaryConstructors?ref=grantwinney.com), for you to use, extend, or just follow along while you read... and hopefully discover something new along the way!

 ## Using Primary Constructors in Classes

 Here's a standard class, representing a satellite.
 There's a constructor that sets some properties, only one of which (`IsActive`) can be changed after instantiation: __(why? who knows, lol)__